Club cricket: Facilities

 Club cricket is played extensively in most cricketing nations, and also by immigrants from cricketing nations.
 Club cricket can take place on an artificial turf pitch or a more traditional grass pitch.
 A traditional grass pitch is compulsory in the UK for entry into the higher divisions of club competitions.
 The rest of the actual field is always natural grass.

 Most clubs have their own ground to play on regularly, including a field and pavilion or club house.
 Some also have nets for practice.
 These facilities may be owned or leased by the club itself, or may be provided by the local authority.
 A groundsman may be employed to look after the pitch and the outfield on either a full-time or part-time basis, or in smaller clubs the pitch may be maintained by the players themselves on a voluntary basis.

 Clubs without grounds are known as "wandering" or "nomadic" clubs.
-Examples include the various sides affiliated to larger clubs, such as the club MCC sides and county "Gentlemen of" sides that often play against schools; school old boy sides, such as Eton Ramblers and Harrow Wanderers, which often play in the Cricketers Cup; and amateur clubs such as the Free Foresters, I Zingari and the XL Club.
+Examples include the various sides affiliated to larger clubs, such as the club MCC sides and county "Gentlemen of" sides that often play against schools; school old boy sides, such as Eton Ramblers and Harrow Wanderers, which often play in the Cricketer Cup; and amateur clubs such as the Free Foresters, I Zingari and the XL Club.

 Whereas professional cricketers often tour abroad during the winter, many amateur cricket clubs play indoor cricket during the winter months, leading to a full 12 month calendar of cricket fixtures for the keen amateur cricketer.